thibautgallice/ff-knowlegde-base/README.md

 # ff-knowlegde-base
-An app to help firefighters maintains their knowledges
+Web app to help firefighters maintains their knowledges